UniversityOfAppliedSciencesFrankfurt/LearningApi/docs/Pipeline_Module/index.md

 ## Example Pipeline Module using LearningApi

 Pipeline module is a canal to send the data to the actual Algorithm.
-For a deeper knowledge on Pipeline Module click on <a href="#WModule">Click Here..</a>
+For a deeper knowledge on Pipeline Module click on <a href="#What_is_Pipeline_Module">Pipeline Module Concept</a>

 Let's implement Pipelinemodule for a Convolution Filter.